-- Some Programs, such as A:21 White Grand in this example, are named after a specific sound in the Piano section.
-Note that this name does not change if you store the Program with a different Piano selected, but needs to be manually set through a Store As operation, or by using the Nord Sound Manager - (3) If you want to store the edited version to the current location,
+Some Programs, such as A:21 White Grand in this example, are named after a specific sound in the Piano section.
+Note that this name does not change if you store the Program with a different Piano selected, but needs to be manually set through a Store As operation, or by using the Nord Sound Manager replacing the original, simply press STORE again.
+If not, use the dial and/or PAGE ↓ / ▶ buttons to select a different location.

-- replacing the original, simply press STORE again.
-If not, use the dial and/or PAGE ◀ / ▶ buttons to select a different location. - The program in the selected location becomes active on the keyboard, allowing it to be auditioned before it is replaced by the program being stored. - (4) When you have found a suitable location for your program, press STORE again to confirm the store operation. - Press Shift/Exit once to abort an ongoing Store process if you change your mind.
+- The program in the selected location becomes active on the keyboard, allowing it to be auditioned before it is replaced by the program being stored. - When you have found a suitable location for your program, press STORE again to confirm the store operation. - Press Shift/Exit once to abort an ongoing Store process if you change your mind.